 This map of Kew Gardens prioritises accessibility information and highlights areas of sensory interest.
 It also includes a zoomed-in map of part of the Gardens, to help you navigate the busiest area.

-Supported by the Winslow Family, Richmond Parish Lands Charity, Mount Anvil and Partners, Kusuma Trust UK and Ecoworld London.
+Supported by the Winslow Family, Richmond Parish Lands Charity, Mount Anvil and Partners, GSK, John Lyon’s Charity and Ecoworld London.